 Cheap and fun activities in the Central City

-Ōtautahi Christchurch was recently named one of Time's top 100 places on the planet.
+Ōtautahi Christchurch was named one of Time's top 100 places on the planet.
 One of the main contributors to this accolade?
 Epic creative installations from Gap Filler bringing fun and play to our urban spaces.
 These spots encourage experimental and playful encounters connecting people to place.
 From giant swings to larger-than-life street arcades, delight your inner child and explore the central city with these cheap and fun activities.

 After a perfect Insta swing shot?
 This was literally built for you.
 Three swings hanging from huge orange frames, designed for artistic photography.
 Plus, the highest one gets you 3 meters in the air!
 A key learning from research was that local youth were missing places to hang out, and photogenic locations were popular – enter the #chchswing!
 Find it in Rauora Park next to the Detour Snake Run.